galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 Looking at the GEO repository we can see a lot of data including descriptions of the data and associated paper, what we are interested in however is the supplemental data found at the bottom of the page.
 Under the download section ```(custom)``` allows us to select individual files to download, however we are going to download all of the data by selecting the ```(http)``` link.

+That should download a .TAR file which contains all the files compressed into one archive, we will need to decompress/extract this to reveal a folder full of .GZ files, these individual files are further compressed and will each need to be decompressed, this can be done all at once by highlighting all the files in the folder and decompressing/extracting them together.

-We now have the raw gene expression data that we will be processing downloaded, however we will need to manually add some metadata which requires finding out some more information about our data.
-Looking at the link for the paper [https://pubmed.ncbi.nlm.nih.gov/35013146/](https://pubmed.ncbi.nlm.nih.gov/35013146/) we can see a link for accessing the full text, clicking on that will lead us to a page [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8748675/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8748675/) which contains more supplementary materials.
+We now have the raw gene expression data that we will be processing downloaded, however we will need to manually add some metadata which requires finding out some more information about our files.
+Looking at the link for the paper ([https://pubmed.ncbi.nlm.nih.gov/35013146/](https://pubmed.ncbi.nlm.nih.gov/35013146/)) we can see a link for accessing the full text, clicking on that will lead us to a page ([https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8748675/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8748675/)) which contains more supplementary materials.
 Under this section we should see various .xlsx files (Excel spreadsheets), go ahead and download Supplementary Dataset 1 (```41467_2021_27322_MOESM2_ESM.xlsx```), this one spreadsheet contains all the information we need to further understand our data.

 # Understanding the Data